Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 2: Continuous Hand Pose Tracking

 \subsubsection{Robustness to Wrist \& Forearm Orientations}

 A clear benefit of using the ring to track hand poses, compared with wrist-worn devices, is the minimized discrepancy between the hand orientation and the sensor orientation.
 The user-independent model is trained with both neutral wrist position data and all other wrist orientation data from other users.
 The user-dependent model is only fine-tuned with data collected in the neutral wrist orientation.
 We then test the models with data collected from sessions with the 6 extreme orientations as shown in Fig~\ref{fig: pose-robust}(b).
-The wrist orientation columns in Fig.~\ref{fig: pose-robust}(a) show that, except for supination (p=0.003$<$0.05 from the Dunnett's test), the user-independent model performs similarly across all orientations: 0.55mm decrease in performance without statistical significance (p-value range: 0.36-0.99).
-The user-dependent models have small decreases (mean=2.4 mm) in performance and all but the ulnar wrist orientation (p=0.10) have statistical significance (p-value range: 0.000-0.001).
+The wrist orientation columns in Fig.~\ref{fig: pose-robust}(a) show that, except for supination (t$_{253}$=4.30, p=0.003$<$0.05 from the Dunnett's test), the user-independent model performs similarly across all orientations: 0.55mm decrease in performance without statistical significance (p-value range: 0.36-0.99).
+The user-dependent models have small decreases (mean=2.4 mm) in performance and all but the ulnar wrist orientation (t$_{253}$=2.52, p=0.10) have statistical significance (p-value range: 0.000-0.001).
 For the supination orientation, MPJPE has big increases for both the user-independent model and the fine-tuned models.
 During the user studies, this orientation was hard to perform to keep the palm parallel to the screen.
 In the detected ground truths, we also noticed many frames with visually incorrect hand poses.
 Thus, the increase in errors may not accurately depict our system's performance.

 Furthermore, we tested the performance when the hand is down on the side of the body (``Hand Down'' column in Fig.~\ref{fig: pose-robust}(a)), a more natural interaction site.
-The user-independent model performed similarly (p=0.97) to that in the training orientation, but the fine-tuned model (p$<$0.001) performance degraded to that of the user-independent model.
+The user-independent model performed similarly (t$_{253}$=-0.70, p=0.97) to that in the training orientation, but the fine-tuned model (t$_{253}$=5.73, p$<$0.001) performance degraded to that of the user-independent model.
 In summary, we conclude that the wrist\&forearm orientations have little impact on the more generic user-independent model, but have a performance degradation for the fine-tuned model.